luyou-2023/DMT-Control-System/tests/pcb_test/readme.md

 When the program has been uploaded, Click on the __Serial Monitor__ from the __Tools__ dropdown menu.
 This will allow you to communicate and instruct the Arduino to open/close different circuits.

+__Ensure that the Serial messages are sent with a newline at the end.__ This is how the Arduino knows a message is available.
+This can be selected from the dropdown menu at the bottom of the serial monitor.

 The instructions passed to the Arduino have a bash-style syntax:

 ```bash